Mojang/EducationContent/coding-fun/lesson-5/chicken_coup.md

 # Chicken Coup

 ## Step 1
-Step 1 is to secure the chicken coup.

 ## Step 2
 When done, press the **Play** buton to compile the code.
 Don't forget to run your code in Minecraft.